Overland Park Police Department: History

+Officers killed in the line of duty

 Tragedy first affected the Overland Park Police Department on January 19, 1968, when a Kansas Highway Patrol Sergeant, Eldon K. Miller, was shot and killed in Overland Park.
-The incident began with a bank robbery in Overland Park.
-During the robbery, an Overland Park Police motorcycle officer was wounded, and the suspects were then found in an apartment complex when officers found the getaway vehicle used in the robbery.
-Following the discovery, officers set up a perimeter around the apartment complex and Trooper Miller hopped in a Johnson County Sheriff's Office patrol car and used the patrol car to cover other officers from gunfire.
-As he was moving the vehicle, the suspects started shooting and gunfire hit Trooper Miller in the head, killing him immediately.
+The incident began when four individuals, led by Henry Floyd Brown, placed a soda can packed with five half-sticks of dynamite outside Overland Park's City Hall.
+Soon after being placed, the device exploded, causing $3,000 worth of damage to a brick wall and air conditioning unit.
+The explosion was meant to divert attention from a bank robbery they had planned nearby.
+After placing the explosive, the four men proceeded to the nearby Metcalf State Bank, near the intersection of 79th Street and Metcalf Avenue.
+The men left the bank with $13,000 in cash, and a chase by Overland Park Police ensued.
+An Overland Park Police motorcycle officer was wounded after being shot with a rifle during the chase, and the suspects were then found in the Heatherwood apartment complex when officers found the getaway vehicle used in the robbery.
+Following the discovery, officers set up a perimeter around the apartment complex, and Trooper Miller hopped in a Johnson County Sheriff's Office patrol car and used the patrol car to cover other officers from gunfire.
+As he was moving the vehicle, the suspects started shooting, and gunfire hit Trooper Miller in the head, killing him immediately.
 The suspects were arrested and sent to prison.

-Two Overland Park officers have been killed in the line of duty.
-Officer Deanna S. Rose was killed on January 6, 1985, when she was in the process of attempting to arrest 19-year-old Kenneth Meunier for drunk driving.
+Three Overland Park officers have been killed in the line of duty.
+Officer Deanna H. Rose was killed on January 6, 1985, when she was in the process of attempting to arrest 19-year-old Kenneth Meunier for drunk driving.
 As she tried to arrest him, he knocked her down, got in his car, and ran her over; she died two days later.
 He was later arrested for the crime and went to prison, but was eventually released.
 She was the first female police officer killed in the state of Kansas.
+The Deanna Rose Children's Farmstead was renamed in her honor.

 The second was on May 4, 2020, when Officer Michael Mosher was killed after he witnessed a hit and run and pursued the vehicle involved.
 Following a brief chase, Officer Mosher and the suspect exchanged gunfire, and both died as a result.

+In 2021, Officer Freddie Castro contracted COVID-19 while on duty for the Overland Park Police Department.
+Officer Castro would then go on to pass away from complications due to COVID-19.